stratacommons/stratacommons.github.io/docs/security.md

 **Strong Password Security**: All user passwords are individually salted and hashed using secure cryptographic algorithms.

-**Hardened Server Infrastructure**: Our application runs on hardened Ubuntu servers configured with the principle of least privilege and ongoing patch management.
+**Hardened Server Infrastructure**: Our application runs on hardened Linux servers configured with the principle of least privilege and ongoing patch management.

 **Logging and Monitoring**: We use logging and monitoring tools to detect anomalies, failed logins, and potential abuse patterns.